Applicants must have IT-related experience demonstrating:

 4.)
 Problem Solving; -OR- Meet the education detailed in the qualification standards.

-Background or Security Investigation: This is a non-critical sensitive position.
+Background or Security Investigation: This is a non-critical sensitive position which requires a secret clearance.
 Employment in this position requires a background investigation which may delay your starting date.
 If you are selected and cannot obtain a favorable security determination within a reasonable period of time due to disclosed or undisclosed background issues, the employment offer may be withdrawn.
 Individuals selected for this position are required to obtain and maintain a favorable security determination to occupy a sensitive position within the agency as a condition of employment.
 Failure to maintain eligibility to occupy a sensitive position may result in termination.
 For more information see the security section of Understanding Vacancy Announcements.